Fyber Master Service Agreement for Demand Partners

 2.4.
-In the event that Demand Partner receives from DT any inquiries, correspondence, rights request and/or complaint (“Correspondence”) originated from Data Subjects of the Carrier or from the competent authorities or regulator related to the Processing conducted by Demand Partner, and/or any third party on Demand Partner’s behalf, Demand Partner will promptly cooperate in good faith as necessary and reasonable to respond to such Correspondence and fulfil its respective obligations under Data Protection Laws.
+In the event that Demand Partner receives from DT any inquiries, correspondence, rights request and/or complaint (“Correspondence”) originated from Data Subjects of the Supply Partner or from the competent authorities or regulator related to the Processing conducted by Demand Partner, and/or any third party on Demand Partner’s behalf, Demand Partner will promptly cooperate in good faith as necessary and reasonable to respond to such Correspondence and fulfil its respective obligations under Data Protection Laws.

 2.5.
 Demand Partner will ensure that its access to Personal Data transmitted to it by DT is being Processed only by those personnel who require such access only as necessary to fulfill its obligation under the Agreement and this Addendum.
 Each Party will impose appropriate contractual obligations upon its personnel engaged in the Processing of such data including relevant obligations regarding confidentiality, data protection and appropriate data security.
 Demand Partner will ensure that its personnel engaged in the Processing of such data are informed of the confidential nature of such data, have received appropriate training of their responsibilities, and have executed written confidentiality agreements.

 2.6.
 The Parties acknowledge that: (i) Demand Partner pays DT fees, in accordance with the terms of the Agreement, in consideration for Demand Partner’s use of the Service.
 DT does not receive from the Demand Partner any monetary or other valuable consideration for Processing Personal Data or otherwise Sell Personal Data (as defined under Data Protection Laws); and (ii) Personal Data is disclosed by DT only for the limited business purpose of DT providing Demand Partner with the ad exchange services.
-Demand Partner further acknowledges that DT is prohibited from: (i) Selling the Personal Data that it shares with Demand Partner; (ii) retaining, using, or disclosing such Personal Data for any purpose other than for the specific purpose of performing the Service, including retaining, using, or disclosing Personal Data for a commercial purpose other than providing the Service to Demand Partner and the service to the Carrier; (iii) retaining, using, or disclosing the Personal Data outside of the direct business relationship between DT and Carrier and Demand Partner.
+Demand Partner further acknowledges that DT is prohibited from: (i) Selling the Personal Data that it shares with Demand Partner; (ii) retaining, using, or disclosing such Personal Data for any purpose other than for the specific purpose of performing the Service, including retaining, using, or disclosing Personal Data for a commercial purpose other than providing the Service to Demand Partner and the service to the Supply Partner; (iii) retaining, using, or disclosing the Personal Data outside of the direct business relationship between DT and Supply Partner and Demand Partner.

 2.7.
 Demand Partner undertakes to comply with Data Protection Laws, including, but not limited, as applicable, to exercising Data Subjects’ rights, conducting impact assessments, taking commercially reasonable efforts to prevent and manage appropriately Personal Data Breaches, maintaining confidentiality, recording of Processing activities, limiting the Processing to the Permitted Purposes, maintaining the ability to demonstrate compliance with Data Protection Laws, implementing appropriate data retention and destruction procedures and adhering to data transfer requirements; and, (ii) notify DT no later than within five (5) business days after determining that it can no longer meet its obligations under applicable Data Protection Laws with respect to Personal Data disclosed to it under this DPA.